-- 1. In the Header, tap the Hamburger menu icon and select Settings. - 2.
-Under System, tap Update. - 3.
-Insert an USB and tap Search to list valid update files. - 4.
+Description Install updates from a USB to ensure the robot software is up-to-date.
+To update software In the Header, tap the Hamburger menu icon and select Settings.
+Under System, tap Update.
+Insert an USB and tap Search to list valid update files.
 In the list of valid update files, select desired version and tap Update to install.